 For your convenience I link to many of the products I mention.
 Many of these links are affiliate links which means I may earn money if you purchase a product I recommend.

-Being pregnant is hard, being pregnant with gestational diabetes is really hard.
+Being pregnant is hard, being pregnant with gestational diabetes adds a whole new level of difficulty to your pregnancy.

 6 Tips to help you control gestational diabetes during pregnancy naturally